Food security: Uganda

 In 2022, 28% of Ugandan households experienced food insecurity.
 This insecurity has negative effects on HIV transmission and household stability.

 Uganda faces challenges associated with food security related to agricultural soil management, forest destruction, and anthropogenic pressure on the land.
 This is an issue as agriculture is the main form of food acquisition in places such as Tororo and Busia.
 In these areas the 90% of families rely on farming so disruptions to their farming could increase their chances of economic instability and food insecurity.
 Many families report that lack of funds, disease, and lack of land, among other variables, are significant barriers to food security.
-In the wetlands system associated in Uganda, 93% of families are food insecure with 75% of inhabitants eating 2 meals and 8% eating only 1 meal a day.
-This was made worse by socioeconomic factors like disease (HIV/AIDS), poverty, and agricultural reasons like land degradation or management (regulation of food production using wetlands).
+In the wetland-associated system in Uganda, 93% of families are food insecure with 75% of inhabitants eating two meals and 8% eating only one meal a day.
+This may be made worse by socioeconomic factors like disease (HIV/AIDS), poverty, and agricultural reasons like land degradation or land management issues (regulation of food production using wetlands).